Frequently Asked Questions

 Pursuant to WAC 173-425-050(5), "Outdoor containers (such as burn barrels and other incinerators not regulated under WAC 173-400-070(1)) used for outdoor burning, must be constructed of concrete or masonry with a completely enclosed combustion chamber and equipped with a permanently attached spark arrester constructed of iron, heavy wire mesh, or other noncombustible material with openings not larger than one-half inch, and they may only be used in compliance with this chapter."

-No, provided the fuel box (the area where wood is placed) is no more than two feet (2') in height and three feet (3') in diameter.
+Maybe.
+A permit is not required if the fuel box (the area where wood is placed) is no more than two feet (2') in height and three feet (3') in diameter.
 Burning using such devices (commonly found in hardware and patio stores) is considered a "recreational fire".
 However, if the fuel box is larger than any dimension described above, a permit is required.
 Do not burn yard debris, garbage, lumber, plastics, or other prohibited items in a fire pit.

 Pursuant to WAC 173-425-060(2), "Except as otherwise stated, a permit is required for the following types of outdoor burning in all areas of the state under the jurisdiction of this chapter:...(i) Recreational fires with a total fuel area that is greater than three feet in diameter and/or two feet in height (except in the nonurban areas of counties with an unincorporated population of less than fifty thousand...."